SS-Lab-at-NU/pace-sim2real/docs/usage.md

 python scripts/pace/plot_trajectory.py
 ```

 This utility visualises the optimized trajectory and/or the evolution of the score over iterations.
+If no `folder_name` argument is given, the script will use the most recent evolution.

 ### Common arguments